Xihuitl/vircurexPHPapi/README.md

 vircurexPHPapi
 ==============

-php library for the vircurex market api
+php library for the vircurex market api. no warranty!